Skip to content

 Rail 02

 Organiser and travellers rate each other after the trip, and neither side sees the other's score until the seven-day window closes.
-No retaliation ratings, no score-trading, and the escrow release waits for the same clock.
+No retaliation ratings, no score-trading, and a background closer fires the escrow release on the same clock.

 Append-only double-entry ledger